 - Meditative Movement exercises focus on health, relaxation, energy, and vitality.
 You'll learn and practice gentle, energy activating, and slow flowing movements designed to release stress, tension, and tightness, and activate internal energy for improved performance.

 - Biofeedback Training uses scientific equipment to measure and return physiological information, such as heart rate.
-Starting in late 2019, our new biofeedback and virtual reality training center will provide an innovative, scientific, and effective approach to wellness.
+The new biofeedback and virtual reality training center provides an innovative, scientific, and effective approach to wellness.
 You'll learn and practice skills and fun ways to reduce stress, balance emotions, build resilience, and improve your performance at work, home, or wherever you are in life.

 - Wellness Activities are also a part of treatment in USP.
 It's common to become so absorbed in work or personal problems that we forget how to enjoy life.
 Our wellness activities are designed to help you re-discover doing things that are enjoyable and support your well-being.
 Fly-fishing, equine-assisted activities, hiking, snowshoeing, and basketball are just some of the activities that you may participate in during the program.
 The level of effort required is geared to each person’s physical conditioning and abilities.